 Central Post Office

-Completed in 1891, Saigon Central Post Office brings a true perspective of what gothic and renaissance style is all about.
+Completed in 1891, Saigon Central Post Office brings a true perspective of what the gothic and Renaissance style is all about.
 The two wings stretching towards the sides draw an impression of an old train station rather than a postal service office.
-The interior architecture quickly grabs your attention with a huge arched roof featuring two grand hand-painted maps, which illustrate the old Saigon environment and telegraphic lines in the Southern Indochina.
+The interior architecture quickly grabs your attention with a huge arched roof featuring two grand hand-painted maps, which illustrate the old Saigon environment and telegraphic lines in Southern Indochina.
 The whole ambiance much like the façade paints elaborate decorations filled with creativity and ingenuity.
 The post office though aged is still serving its intended purpose with foreign exchange available at a fair rate along with postcards and souvenirs for visitors who happen to stop by.

 Address: 2 Cong Xa Paris, Ben Nghe Ward, District 1, HCMC

 - Address: 7 Cong Truong Lam Son, Ben Nghe Ward, District 1, HCMC City Hall

 Designed by renowned French architect Eugene Ferret, the Opera House, which was formerly known as Opera the Saigon back in 1897 was a monumental masterpiece dedicated to the French colonists and VIP key figures.
 Though excellently showcasing a flamboyant style of the French 3rd Republic, some of the striking decorative items and patterns at the façade had been detached and kept in storage due to negative public criticism about it being overly vivid a few years after it was constructed.
 Fortunately, this move proved to be a life-saver that protected these artifacts from the Japanese bombing of Saigon during the 2nd World War.
 The building was repurposed after 1956, becoming the Lower House assembly of South Vietnam, and was later returned to a theater after 1975.